dymmond/edgy/docs/admin/admin.md

 is True

+## Customizing model admins

+TODO: reference docs_src

-## Hooks
+### Hooks

 - **get_admin_marshall_class(phase, for_schema=False) -> type[Marshall]** - Customize the fields seen when editing/creating a new model instance by customizing the marshall returned or replace it at all.

 ### `get_admin_marshall_class` phases

+- `list`: Marshall used for the model list representation in admin.
+Only for viewing.
-- `view`: Marshall used for the model view representation in admin.
+- `view`: Marshall used for the model detail view representation in admin.
+Only for viewing.
 - `create`: Marshall used for creating new model instances in admin (when saving).
 You may can remove some fields you dislike.
 - `update`: Marshall used for updating model instances in admin (when saving).
 You may can remove some fields you dislike.